-Line 52 - Enter the federal item of preference for depletion as determined under IRC section 57(a)(1) (from federal Form 4626, line 2m).
+Line 52 - Enter the federal item of preference for depletion as determined under IRC section 57(a)(1) (from federal Form 4626, line 2I).

-Line 53 - Enter the federal item of preference for appreciated property charitable deduction from of federal Form 4626, line 2r.
+Line 53 - Enter the federal item of preference for the carryover of appreciated property charitable deduction determined under IRC section 57(a)(6).

-Line 54 - Enter the federal item of preference for intangible drilling costs as determined under IRC section 57(a)(2) (from federal Form 4626, line 2o).
+Line 54 - Enter the federal item of preference for intangible drilling costs as determined under IRC section 57(a)(2) (from federal Form 4626, line 2n).

 Line 56 - Enter the combined NOLD in the computation of combined ENI base from Form CT-3-A, line 13.
-Include only the amount permitted on line 13 of Form CT-3-A. See instructions for line 13 on page 10 of these instructions.
+Include only the amount permitted on line 13 of Form CT-3-A. See instructions for line 13 on page 8 of these instructions.